All Lehigh classes will be taught remotely for the 2020 spring and summer semesters.

 - Assess student learning online

-First Steps: If online teaching is new to you and you are creating an online course in response to an emergency situation, focus on the “First Steps” in each section below.
+First Steps: If you are creating an online course in response to an emergency situation, focus on the “First Steps” in each section below.
 You don’t need to build a whole course at once or use every online tool from the start.
 Instead, design core course activities for your first day, then gradually explore other elements.

 If at any point in this process, you need technical support or help with the teaching approaches recommended here contact the LTS Help Desk.